Unlock the key to longevity in our free guide. DOWNLOAD NOW.

 There is also the risk of losing your balance and falling off the exercise equipment, which is not an issue when exercising on a stationary bike.

-Treadmills are generally bulkier and heavier than exercise bikes, making them unsuitable for a smaller living space.
+Treadmills take up more space than an exercise bike and can be loud, which might not be ideal for small spaces or shared living.
+Due to their weight, they aren’t easily transported.
 While the average treadmill measures 64 x 28 inches and weighs 95 kg, exercise bikes are smaller and lighter.
-For example, the CAROL Bike is 45.5 inches long and 22 inches wide, and weighs 59 kg.
+For example, the CAROL Bike is 45.5 inches long and 22 inches wide, and weighs 59 kg, making them more portable.

 Pros & cons of stationary bikes